The Brownian Spatial Coalescent: Setup

 The following maps assign to a path in $\Omega_0$ its associated undecorated and time decorated coalescence forest, respectively.

+Both maps are measurable with respect to the product $\sigma$-algebra on $\Omega_0$, see Lemmas~\ref{lem:frmeasurable} and~\ref{lem:tmmeasurable}.
 We can think of a (non-spatial) coalescent as a random, time decorated forest, and indeed $\tm$ is a bijective and in fact bimeasurable map.
 In particular, the laws $\P^{\fpart}$ of a coalescent are determined by the pushforward laws $\tm \# \P^\fpart$ on the set of time-decorated forests, which can be calculated explicitly using simple arguments of competing exponential clocks, see \cref{lem:ftm} below.
 We identify $\fr$ and $\tm$ with their extensions to $\Omega$ (obtained by composing with the projection $\Omega \to \Omega_0$).